 Water filters can come in smaller, portable forms which are convenient for travel and outdoor activities.
-Those who go hiking and backpacking often come across bodies of fresh water such lakes and rivers.
-While lakes and rivers are considered fresh in comparison to the seawater, they still need to be filtered before drinking due to the presence of sediment and potential bacteria.
+Those who go hiking and backpacking often come across bodies of fresh water such as lakes and rivers.
+While lakes and rivers are considered fresh in comparison to seawater, they still need to be filtered before drinking due to the presence of sediment and potential bacteria.
 Having a portable water filter handy will eliminate the worry of ingesting harmful contaminants such as bacteria, parasites, sedimentary rock.
 Read our article on portable water filters for a detailed guide on how they work and which brands to use.

 Ultra Violet Light (UV Purification)

 Disadvantages: Expensive, Requires electricity, Does not remove heavy metals, High maintenance